NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Index.page.md

 ## What is Directory of Service (DoS)?

+The DoS is a directory of NHS services which is integrated with NHS Pathways, the clinical decision support system that supports 111 and some 999 providers.

+Once someone has gone through a triage the DoS provides information about where they should go next.

+The DoS uses the information already collected about the patient – such as their location and how quickly they need treatment – to provide a list of the best services for them.
+For example, this might be the nearest pharmacy, an urgent treatment centre or an emergency department.

+The list is ranked by factors such as how close the facility is, when it is open and what services are available when they get there.

+Refer to NHS Program URL for more information <a href='https://digital.nhs.uk/services/directory-of-services-dos' class="external">Directory of Services (DoS)</a>

+### Please provide a brief description of what this implementation guide is about

+What is the Aim of this IG? <br>
-This implementation guide provides guidance on implementing the Directory of Service (DoS) FHIR R4 API.<br>
+This implementation guide provides guidance on implementing the Directory of Service (DoS) FHIR R4 Standard.<br>
 The project's scope involves a technical re-architecture of the Directory of Services.
 This entails replacing outdated components causing user or maintenance issues.<br>
 The rewrite aims to introduce necessary enhancements aligning the DoS with other product suites and establishing a new foundational infrastructure to address future needs effectively.

-Refer to NHS Program URL for more information <a href='' class="external">[xyz]</a>

-### Please provide a brief description of what this implementation guide is about

-What is the Aim of this IG? <br>
-To identify common patterns when implementng a DoS.

 Is this IG part of a bigger project <br>
 Does it replace another system? <br>